MC Tunes: Damage by Stereo

 With the success of the 808 State collaborations and his growing reputation on the global hip hop scene, ZTT Records signed a separate deal with MC Tunes.
 With the project being overseen by Trevor Horn, recording began at Sarm Studios on a series of tracks in 1991.
 The result was nine tracks which, with an addition of a new version of "Dance Yourself To Death" produced by the Dust Brothers, were intended to be released in album format under the title Damage by Stereo.
 It is unclear why at the time of its making the album was not released but, in 2012, the entire collection of missing master tapes were rediscovered.

 In April 2014, it was announced that "Damage by Stereo" was to be released by Peter Hook's Haçienda Records label.

 Tracks from the album were previewed in an event at Factory Manchester on Saturday 19 April in an event hosted by Clint Boon of XFM and Inspiral Carpets billed as an evening of talk, tape and performance.
 The music was played from the original half-inch master tapes which had been treated by Advanced Media Restoration in Manchester and played from a reel to reel machine.
 The event also saw MC Tunes performing material over instrumental versions of the tracks retrieved from the tapes.
-As no album art had been prepared for the original release Mancunian artist Jay Smith provided the backdrop for the stage as he painted the cover art for Damage by Stereo.
+As no album art had been prepared for the original release, Mancunian artist Jay Smith provided the backdrop for the stage as he painted the cover art for Damage by Stereo.
+Filmmaker and director Richard Alexander produced a short film prior to the event, detailing the musician's cultural impact on popular culture since his arrival on the scene, called 23 Years Late: Damage By Stereo.

-On Monday 9 February 2015, "Damage By Stereo" was eventually released, almost 24 years after it was originally recorded.
+On 9 February 2015, Damage By Stereo was eventually released, almost 24 years after it was originally recorded.
 The album was made available on a limited edition double CD, Serial Number HAC018, featuring the 10 original tracks intended for the album and a five track bonus disc featuring dance remixes by 808 State's Andy Barker, DJ & Producer Mark Wells, the Dust Brothers, TtrueAR and The Laboratory Project.
 Two slightly different versions of the CD were manufactured.
 One hundred copies were created for guests at the official album launch party held at South Manchester, with another limited batch of CDs being produced for general release.
 The album was also made available digitally through Hacienda Records and on various other digital platforms including iTunes and Spotify.
-MC Tunes released "Dance Yourself To Death" with 808 State and The Dust Brothers on 4th November 2022.
+MC Tunes released "Dance Yourself To Death" with 808 State and The Dust Brothers on 4 November 2022.